superduper-io/superduper/docs/content/tutorials/training.md

 </pre>
 </details>

-## Load Dataset

 After establishing a connection to MongoDB, the next step is to load the MNIST dataset.
-SuperDuperDB's strength lies in handling diverse data types, especially those that are challenging.
+SuperDuperDB's strength lies in handling diverse data types, especially those that are not supported by standard databases.
 To achieve this, we use an `Encoder` in conjunction with `Document` wrappers.
 These components allow Python dictionaries containing non-JSONable or bytes objects to be seamlessly inserted into the underlying data infrastructure.

 ```python
 import torchvision